-oK, following your advice, I carried out the follwing steps, with some odd results.
+Okay, following your advice, I carried out the following steps, with some odd results.

 1. Firstly, sprayed some engine start into the intake, tried to start, and nothing happened, still just cranks with no start.

-2. Removed all ignition coils and sparkplugs (note, these were replaced less than 500Miles ago).
-All sparkplugs were very wet with fuel (expected after all the cranking with no start).
+2. Removed all ignition coils and spark plugs (note, these were replaced less than five hundred miles ago).
+All spark plugs were very wet with fuel (expected after all the cranking with no start).

 3. Dried off and cleand all plugs, then, in order to check for spark, reconnected all igntion coils, inserted plugs into each ignition coil, earthed the plugs.
 Then, removed the fuel pump fuse and cranked the engine.
 All plugs have good spark.